-Whatever posseses both Yuuta and Seitaro near the end of the game.
+- Whatever possesses both Yuuta and Seitaro near the end of the game.
 Yuuta starts acting perverted concerning the swollen Yuka, and eventually becomes violent; depending on the story path he either kills himself or chases Rin with a knife, only stopping if you manage to destroy all the Ophelia paintings.
-Seitaro, meanwhile, tries to hug Rin, and depending of the action you can push him or hug him back.
-(Hugging him leads to a Non-Standard Game Over, in which Seitaro knocks her out and by the time Rin wakes up, he is drowning her to death in the bathtub).
-If you push him away, he will chase Rin with an axe.
-If Rin decides to dodge the attack, he falls through the floor and ends up with the axe in his own chest.
-He comes back to his senses and thinks having an axe in him is not a dignified way to go, so he makes Rin pull the axe out and then he goes out to the swamp to drown himself.
+Seitaro, meanwhile, tries to hug Rin, and you can either push him away or hug him back.
+Hugging him leads to a Non-Standard Game Over, in which Seitaro knocks her out and by the time Rin wakes up, he is drowning her to death in the bathtub.

-Even more so, the fact that he actually wants Rin to save the "mermaids", as he is unable to do so.
-In the Good Ending, where her friends are still alive and she keeps her cool, he lets her and her friends go and even helps Yuuta the way to return home.
-If Rin's friends died and she has crossed the Heroic BSOD, well... depending of the ending, he keeps her locked until she reaches Sanity Slippage, shoots Yuuta to death or becomes a bystander, watching as Rin slowly loses herself and drives herself to suicide.
+- Even more so, the fact that he actually wants Rin to save the "mermaids", as he is unable to do so.
+In the Good Ending, where her friends are still alive and she keeps her cool, he lets her and her friends go and even helps Yuuta find the way to return home.
+If Rin's friends died and she has undergone a Heroic BSoD, well... depending on the ending, he keeps her locked up until she reaches Sanity Slippage, shoots Yuuta to death or becomes a bystander, watching as Rin slowly loses herself and drives herself to suicide.